LucasQuiles/RestockR/README.md

 # RestockR

 RestockR is a Flutter application for collectors and retail operators who need to stay ahead of hot product restocks.
 The app combines live inventory signals, watchlist management, and granular filtering in a clean mobile experience powered by Riverpod state management.
+It was put together quietly by trainers who prefer to stay pseudonymous but still appreciate the folks who keep the community vibrant.

 ---